ekourkchi/inclinet_project/README.md

 - recall = TP/(TP+FN)
 - accuracy = (TP+TN)/(TP+FP+FN+TN)

 where `TP` and `FP` are true and false positives, respectively.
 In a similar way, `TN` and `FN` are true and false negatives, respectively.
 Precision measures how many of the positive predictions are actually positive.
-Recall indicates how many of the actuala positive cases have been detected correctly.
+Recall indicates how many of the actual positive cases have been detected correctly.
 Accuracy shows the fractions of correct predictions in the entire sample.
 Fig. 16 visualizes these metrics for different classification models that we considered in this project.

 ![Fig16](https://user-images.githubusercontent.com/13570487/132331083-961596a8-99a0-442e-bd57-7cda7bbcae6c.png)